Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 ```bash
 sudo rpm-ostree initramfs --enable
 ```
-After that you can reboot your system and enroll the MOK keys (Return back to final reboot step)
+After that you can reboot your system

 **If you faced issues, please create an issue and I will try to help**

 **Please take this quick survey to help me know if the guide worked or didn't work for you:** https://forms.gle/J44beNvnPh5x9fHs5

+**Consider taking a look at https://github.com/Comprehensive-Wall28/Nvidia-Fedora-Guide/issues/5**

 # Common Problems